nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![](diagrams/ParserSequenceDiagram.png)

-*Note: The lifelines for `ArgsParser`, `RecipeParser`, `IngredientParser`, and `QuantityParser` should end at the destroy marker (X).
-However, due to a limitation of PlantUML, the lifelines reach the end of diagram.*
+> **Note**: The lifelines for `ArgsParser`, `RecipeParser`, `IngredientParser`, and `QuantityParser` should end at the destroy marker (X).
+However, due to a limitation of PlantUML, the lifelines reach the end of diagram.

-*Note: This is a simplified diagram, and does not show that the code checks that there are an equal number of ingredients and quantities.*
+> **Note**: This is a simplified diagram, and does not show that the code checks that there are an equal number of ingredients and quantities.

 ## Implementation
 This section describes how the features are implemented.